-Follow this easy guide to making the best cinnamon sugar bread and learn about kneading the dough, proofing the dough, adding homemade cinnamon sugar, and baking it until perfectly golden.
+Follow this easy guide to making the best cinnamon sugar bread and learn about kneading the dough, proofing the yeast, adding homemade cinnamon sugar, and baking it until perfectly golden.
 It’s a versatile bread that can be toasted in the morning for breakfast, or enjoyed as a grab-and-go snack in the afternoon.
 Either way, keep this recipe handy, it’s one your kids will be asking you to make over and over again.

 How to make homemade cinnamon bread